Parashat Acharei Mot

 The people are warned against engaging in the wicked practices that were common in Egypt.
 Incest is defined and prohibited.
 Marital relations are forbidden during a woman's monthly cycle.
 Homosexuality, bestiality and child sacrifice are prohibited.

 The Torah states, "For on this day (referring to Yom Kippur) you shall receive atonement to purify you for all your transgressions, before the Almighty you shall be purified" (Leviticus 16:30).
 We can ask the question: does Yom Kippur atone for ALL transgressions?
-The Sages in the Talmud (Yoma 85b) clarify that Yom Kippur atones for transgressions between man and the Almighty.
-However, with regards to transgressions between man and man, Yom Kippur can only atone if a person first attains forgiveness from those whom he has offended or harmed.
+The Sages in the Talmud (Yoma 85b) clarify that Yom Kippur atones for transgressions between people and the Almighty.
+However, with regards to transgressions between people, Yom Kippur can only atone if a person first attains forgiveness from those they have offended or harmed.
 This includes returning what was taken and possibly financial recompense as well as asking for forgiveness.
-From this principle, we see the importance of being careful not to cause other people harm, either financial, physical or emotional.
+From this principle, we see the importance of being careful not to cause other people harm, either financial, physical, or emotional.

 Haftara: Ezekiel 22:1 - 22:19